90 days in South Africa Cape Town cityscape expat guide

 This post contains affiliate links.
 If you click through and make a purchase, I may earn a small commission at no extra cost to you.
 I only recommend products and services I personally use and trust.

-90 days in South Africa delivers an experience most Americans don’t expect — a country of extraordinary natural beauty, world-class food and wine culture, and a genuine cosmopolitanism, all at USD exchange rates that make it one of the best-value extended stays available anywhere.
+90 days in South Africa delivers an experience most Americans don’t expect.
+It’s a country of extraordinary natural beauty, world-class food and wine culture, and a genuine cosmopolitanism, all at USD exchange rates that make it one of the best-value extended stays available anywhere.

 Key Takeaways